Domestic Violence in Pasco County, FL

-Our clients face serious consequences to their employment or professional license because of this type of allegation.
+Our clients face serious consequences related to their employment or professional license because of this type of allegation.
 Those consequences often impact the entire family.
-We understand that for many people, the stakes are high after an allegation of violence in a domestic relationship.
+We understand that for many people, the stakes are high after an allegation of violence in an intimate relationship.

 Our offices are located in New Port Richey, FL, directly across from the West Pasco Judicial Center.
 We also have offices in Tampa, FL.
 Contact us to find out more about the charges pending against you and the best defenses to fight the charges.